-Well, didn't a lot happen in 2016, must have been a lot for me too as I haven't had a lot of time to talk about it ! . . . and in 2017, was fully occupied moving house.
-But for 2018, priorities resume - art, poetry, and the awareness that leads to it is more needed than ever.
+Well, didn't a lot happen in 2016, must have been a lot for me too as I didn't have a lot of time to talk about it ! . . . and in 2017, was fully occupied moving house.
+But for 2018, priorities resume - art, poetry, and the awareness that leads to them is more needed than ever.
 There is a greater tide . . .

 Another anthology from Bradford on Avon poetry group

 This really is an excellent collection of work, varied and interesting, and of high quality.
 The title is Another packet of poems, but belies the content, it's not just 'another' of the same - but full of great originality and talent.
 If you want a copy contact me via email.

 Been reading some Yeats, after a long break, triggered, like many I expect, by the centenary programs.
 Still find the poems interesting, often lovely, often strange, and the philosophy and the man behind them positively puzzling.
 Have read the letters between him and Dorothy Wellesley some years back, but had forgotten one of the more curious points - not sure what to make of a poet who actually dislikes flowers. . .

 Amongst the sadness at the Colloquium this year after the deaths of Anne Cluysenaar and Peter Thomas, some good news.
 Roger Hubank's brilliant novel Evening Light is back in print, in paperback this time.
 I'm delighted to see it available again, it is an extremely powerful novel about a (fictional) famous climber and the consequences of his life.
 You don't have to be a mountaineer to appreciate this one, and it is a brilliant story that triggers powerful emotions and thoughts about the impact of our decisions.
 Don't miss it.